taverntesting/tavern/docs/source/basics.md

 It is also possible to save data using function calls, explained below.

-For a more formal definition of the schema that the tests are validated against, check `tavern/schemas/tests.schema.yaml` in the main Tavern repository.
+For a more formal definition of the schema that the tests are validated against, check [tests schema](https://github.com/taverntesting/tavern/blob/master/tavern/schemas/tests.schema.yaml) in the main Tavern repository.

 ## Variable formatting